ARM-software/arm-systemready/docs/log_parser_guide.md

 If one suite's logs use a different layout, supply those files directly.
-If several suites use a different layout, either arrange them in the registered layout or update their standalone paths in `common/tools/suite_registry.json` before packaging the parser.
-The normal parser does not read this registry.
+If several suites use a different layout, either arrange them in the registered layout or update their standalone paths in `common/log_parser/suite_registry.json` before packaging the parser.
+These input discovery paths do not change the normal parser's fixed log locations.

 #### Form 2: Direct Log Files